webarch-coop/ansible-role-quota/README.md

 [![pipeline status](https://git.coop/webarch/quota/badges/master/pipeline.svg)](https://git.coop/webarch/quota/-/commits/master)

-This role currently only works with users quotas, not groups or projects, using `journald` quotas when available and falling back to using `aquota` on older systemd.
+This role currently only works with Debian users quotas, not groups or projects, using `journald` quotas when available and falling back to using `aquota` on older systemd.

 This role is designed to configure one directory with users quotas, the `quota_dir` has to be a partition and this role will fail if it isn't, it defaults to `/home`.